aepfli/talks/Communication/notes.md

 "This looks odd!
 Somehow it feels off, i think you should rework that!"
 "can you clean this!"

 There is even something else odd with this, but that is another lesson.
 Lets focus on this Exclamationmark, it is horrific.
-Now some people tend to write a lot in Caps, that is actually even worse, luckily i did not step into that.
+Think about it, a "Stranger" somewhere else, you hardly know, writes that.
+Quiet intrusive.

 Keep in mind, that does not only affect your PR-comments.
 This is also the key for a lot of other communications like email, slack, etc. As soon as you lose the direct contact to the other person, and can not undermine your text with body language, it gets really hard to guess your intention.

-## Lesson 2: Inclusion
+## Lesson Inclusion

 Lets take a Look at the last examples: